isomerpages/mse-zerowaste/_users/05-teacher.md

 ---
 layout: leftnav-page-content
-title: What you can do as an a teacher
+title: What you can do as a teacher
 permalink: /users/teacher/
 breadcrumb: What you can do
 collection_name: users